 I am an assistant professor in the Department of Linguistics at the University of Hawai‘i at Mānoa.
 I'm primarily a documentary linguist specializing in Athabascan (Alaska) and Chimbu-Wahgi (Papua New Guinea) languages.
 My approach to language description examines field-collected data and archived materials in a discourse-functional theoretical framework.
 I consider language to be a human behavioral phenomenon to be studied in the context of discourse and society, and I see grammatical structure as a product of the cultural and linguistic practices of the members of a speech community.

-I work mainly with speakers of Kuman and Kere (Chimbu-Wahgi, Papua New Guinea), and the Northern Athabascan languages Ahtna and Dena'ina.
+I work mainly with speakers of the Northern Athabascan languages Ahtna and Dena'ina, and of Kuman and Kere (Chimbu-Wahgi, Papua New Guinea).